vancomm/bleu-evaluator/README.md

 pip install git+https://github.com/vancomm/bleu-evaluator.git
 ```

-If you are using Ubuntu, chances are you will have to use [`pipx`](https://pipx.pypa.io/stable/) instead of `pip`, otherwise the command is unchanged:
+If you are using Ubuntu 23.04 or newer, chances are you will have to use [`pipx`](https://pipx.pypa.io/stable/) instead of `pip`, otherwise the command is the same:

 ```sh
 pipx install git+https://github.com/vancomm/bleu-evaluator.git